anksng/Stock-market-analysis/README.md

 # Stock-market-analysis
-From scraping to using machine learning and data mining to predict stock prices
+From scraping to using machine learning and data mining to predicting stock prices